[ English | Español | Pyccκuú ]

 Let's compile, link and run it from the command line:

-\masm32\bin\ml /c /coff test_masm32.asm
+\masm32\bin\ml /c /coff test.asm

-\masm32\bin\link /SUBSYSTEM:CONSOLE test_masm32.obj
+\masm32\bin\link /SUBSYSTEM:CONSOLE test.obj

 Hello, world!